All locations of the Meridian Library District will be closed Sunday, April 21 for the Easter holiday.

 - April 26-27, 2019: Idaho Writers Conference

-- Submit this online application form after October 1st, 2018.
+- Submit this online application form between October 1st - January 1st, 2018.

 - Submit three copies of your physical book at any Meridian Library District location attention Megan Egbert, or follow submission guidelines listed in the form for digital submission